marceloslacerda/game1/README.md

 COMPILATION
 -----------
-To compile and run, you will need a java sdk:
+To compile and run, you will need a java sdk version 6:

 * If you are using linux you can look up the internet for specific instructions about your distribution.
 Openjdk is recommended but